 Therapy is performed in a sensory-friendly environment so that children have the opportunity to experience varied and novel multi-sensations over and over to allow sensory integration.
 During child-led play, we help the child develop the neural circuits to be more regulated and organized in their bodies, generate ideas and execute goal-directed actions, problem solve, and be socially engaged with others.

-During therapy we grade sensory input to achieve an optimal level of arousal or self-regulation then we facilitate appropriate responses to sensation during an active, meaningful fun activities and help the child achieve the "just right challenge" for learning new skills.
+During therapy we grade sensory input to achieve an optimal level of arousal or self-regulation then we facilitate appropriate responses to sensation during child-initiated play in order to help the child achieve the "just right challenge" for learning new skills.
 Over time, the appropriate responses to sensation start to generalize to the child's natural environment, like home, school, or in the community.

 The emphasis in therapy is:

 Promoting self-regulation and optimal arousal states by providing a responsive relationship and co-regulation during times of stress

 Developing automatic and appropriate responses to sensation so that activities can be accomplished

 Not “teaching” a child to do specific tasks or drilling the child to respond